Skip to main content

 Considerations when using them

 Sugar substitutes may not be suitable for everyone.
-Before using them, consider the potential side effects of artificial sweeteners.
+Before making a choice, consider the potential side effects of artificial sweeteners.

 Cardiovascular risks